 - a International applicants are required to apply for admission directly to the University's International Admissions Office, or through one of the University's designated overseas representatives, or through an IDP Education Australia Office.
-Application forms and contact details of overseas representatives and IDP Offices are included in the University's Undergraduate International Student Guide published each year, and in the International Students section of the University's Website. - b Onshore international students completing the Year 12 SACE or equivalent Australian qualification at a domestic secondary school, may apply for admission directly to the University's International Admissions Office, or through SATAC. - c International applicants who are seeking Australian Permanent Residency status shall be deemed international applicants until permanent residency has been granted. - d An offer made to an international applicant shall lapse if the applicant, prior to taking up the offer, obtains Permanent Residency status.
+Application forms and contact details of overseas representatives and IDP Offices are included in the University's Undergraduate Programs (International) guidebook published each year, and in the International Students section of the University's Website. - b Onshore international students completing the Year 12 SACE or equivalent Australian qualification at a domestic secondary school must apply through SATAC.
+Onshore international applicants undertaking other qualifications (such as Foundation Studies programs) must apply directly to the University. - c International applicants who are seeking Australian Permanent Residency status shall be deemed international applicants until permanent residency has been granted. - d An offer made to an international applicant shall lapse if the applicant, prior to taking up the offer, obtains Permanent Residency status.
 The applicant must then apply to SATAC as a domestic applicant.
 Any resulting refund of tuition fees shall be made in accordance with the University's Refund Policy for International Students. - e To comply with Australian Government policy, international applicants are required to apply for admission as full-time students and remain full-time students for the duration of their academic programs.
-Full-time status applies to students with course enrolments totalling at least 75% of a standard full-time study load of 12 units per Semester.

-f All international applications must meet Commonwealth Department of Immigration and Multicultural and Indigenous Affair's (DIMIA) visa security conditions and requirements for each country of origin, which may vary from the University's admission requirements.
+Full-time status applies to students with course enrolments totalling at least 75% of a standard full-time study load of 12 units per Semester. - f All international applications must meet Commonwealth Department of Immigration and Multicultural and Indigenous Affair's (DIMIA) visa security conditions and requirements for each country of origin, which may vary from the University's admission requirements.

-4.12.2 Quotas and Cut-off Scores
+4.12.2 Quotas and Cut-off Ranks

-- a International applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but the DVCE may impose an upper limit on the number of international applicants admitted to any academic program or course. - b In any year the entry cut-off score for international applicants shall not be lower than the cut-off score in the same program in the previous year for domestic applicants, unless specifically approved by the DVCE.
-Entry cut-off scores for each program for the previous year are included in the University's annual Undergraduate International Student Guide.
+a International applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but the DVC and Provost may impose an upper limit on the number of international applicants admitted to any academic program or course.